jhuckaby/pixl-server-pool/README.md

 One potential use of custom requests is to handle most of your application logic in the parent web process, i.e. parse the HTTP request, perform things like authentication, database queries, etc., but then delegate a smaller side task to a worker pool.
 For example, a CPU-hard image transformation, or some operation that requires process-level parallelization.
 Then, handle the HTTP response back in the parent process.

 Here is an example.
-This code snippet runs in the parent (web server) process, and assumes you have a `pool` variable in scope, which was attained by calling [PoolManager.getPool()](#poolmanagergetpool).
+This code snippet runs in the parent (web server) process, and assumes you have a `pool` variable in scope, which was obtained by calling [PoolManager.getPool()](#poolmanagergetpool).

 ```js
 // in main web server process